erfanghorbanee/picoCTF-2024/General Skills/dont-you-love-banners/solution.md

 but where should we link it to? the challenge suggests that we need to abuse the banner somehow. so let's give it a try.

+Note that you need to remove or rename the existing banner file before creating the symbolic link.

 ```shell
 mv banner banner_backup
 ln -s /root/flag.txt banner